User Experience Insights

 Learn more about our network sustainability features

-The Supplier self-assessment questionnaire – Human rights feature will be available to all buyers and suppliers on SAP Business Network beginning April 28, 2023.
+The Supplier self-assessment questionnaire – Human rights feature is available to all buyers and suppliers on SAP Business Network since April 28, 2023.

-Sustainability Ratings on the Trading Partner’s Profile will be available to all network suppliers by the end of April, 2023.
+Sustainability Ratings on the Trading Partner’s Profile are available to all network suppliers beginning April, 2023.
+To learn more about this feature read this blog.

 Visit sap.com to learn more about how SAP Business Network can help suppliers grow their business.